day8/re-frame/README.md

 ```

 There's a bit going on in that `let`, most of it tortuously contrived, just so I can show off chained
 reactions.
-Okay, okay.
-All I wanted really was an excuse to use the phrase "chained reactions".
+Okay, okay, all I wanted really was an excuse to use the phrase "chained reactions".

 The calculation of `num` is done by a `reaction` which has `items` as an input Signal.
 And,
 as we saw, `items` is itself a reaction over two other signals (one of them the `app-db`).